 ExpressVPN's support site gets off to a good start with its lengthy list of troubleshooting guides.
 Whether you're trying to diagnose slow speeds or dropped connections, understand error messages, change your password or cancel your account, there's useful information to hand.

 Most articles are well-written and deliver in all the key areas.
-They don't assume technical knowledge, instead taking the time to explain the background, offering multiple suggestions to resolve most problems, and linking to other relevant articles where they'll provide relevant details.
-(For example, where other VPNs might have a single line suggesting you "try another server" to help diagnose speed problems, ExpressVPN also links to a detailed article explaining how to find the best location for you.)
+They don't assume technical knowledge, instead taking the time to explain the background, offering multiple suggestions to resolve most problems, and linking to other relevant articles.
+For example, where other VPNs might have a single line suggesting you "try another server" to help diagnose speed problems, ExpressVPN also links to a detailed article explaining how to find the best location for you.

 If the website can't help, ExpressVPN's support team is available 24/7 via email and live chat.

-ExpressVPN recommends Live Chat for the fastest results, but we sent a test email question anyway to check response times.
-Although the company suggests it can take up to 24 hours to get a reply, we got a friendly, detailed and helpful message in under an hour.
+ExpressVPN recommends live chat for the fastest results, but we sent a test email question anyway to check response times.
+Although the company suggests it can take up to 24 hours to reply, we got a friendly, detailed and helpful message in under an hour.
 That's much faster than we expected, and the reply contained everything we needed to diagnose and resolve our issue.

 Live chat also performed very well.
 We ran several checks on the service, there were always agents available, and typically we had a first genuine response (a real comment on our issues, not just an automated 'I'm Steve and I'm here to help you' bot-type reply) within two or three minutes.

 This is a top-quality VPN which exceeded our expectations in everything from platform support and privacy, to ease of use, unblocking abilities and its excellent support.
-The lack of an integrated kill switch on mobile apps might be an issue for some, but otherwise this is a polished, powerful and professional service.
+It's more expensive than most, but you can see why: this is a polished, powerful and professional service.

-- Also check out the best VPN services of 2019
+- Also check out the best VPN services today